 Producing great tech products isn’t just about design and development — a skilled product manager can make the difference between success and failure in the market.
 With thousands of products released each year, product managers occupy a key role in the tech industry, and companies often compete to hire the best talent.

-In this three-course certificate program, we’ll investigate the life cycle for a diverse array of digital products.
+In this three-course certificate program, we’ll investigate the life cycle for a diverse array of technical products.
 You’ll become well versed in managing the process from start to finish, guiding a team project that spans the length of the program.
 Gain the skills and confidence to bring any type of digital product to market successfully.

 ▸ Related Article: Hot Jobs: Software Product Manager

 Tech industry professionals who want to enter or advance in the field of product management.